 In turn, it leads to natural weight loss, but there are no set instructions on how many carbohydrates you can take in.

-If you stay between the 20-50g carb then being in a state of ketosis will support weight loss to a great extent.
+If you stay between the 20-50g carb, then being in a state of ketosis can help support weight loss to a greater extent.